janimo/ftbfs/README.md

     ftbfs -u

+Get the list of build failures due to a certain cause, as stored in the database

+    ftbfs -c warnings

 Serve a web page showing the FTBFS package list.
 This needs to be run from the package source dir as the templates and static files are there.